Meet Olympic athlete Roger Black

 Read our interview with Olympic sprinter and hurdler Kriss Akabusi

 Get your running shoes on

 Inspired to run?
-You can get a taste of an Olympic event by taking part in the Bupa London 10,000 on Sunday 25 May 2015.
+You can get a taste of an Olympic event by taking part in the Vitality London 10,000 on Monday 29 May 2017.
 This exciting 10k run gives you the chance to take in the sights of our capital city, including the Millennium Bridge, Tate Gallery, London Eye, Big Ben and Buckingham Palace.